 “The electric light did not come from the continuous improvement of candles” – Owen Harari

 Wello began as an idea in the iLab and progressed through the funnel with extensive research.
 A pilot program to test the service began in March 2016 and Wello officially launched in Alberta in the Spring of 2017.
 Wello’s services have now expanded to British Columbia, Saskatchewan, Manitoba, and Ontario with further expansion to be announced soon.
-Wello’s virtual healthcare service has also been integrated into some of our INLIV medical services, including a free year of Wello with a Comprehensive Medical Assessment.
+Wello’s virtual healthcare service has also been integrated into some of our INLIV medical services, including a free year of Wello with a Proactive Health Assessment.

 Our fitness and medical teams collaborated to develop advanced, medically-based fitness assessments.
 This initiative has also paved the way for the creation of a new Movement Medicine program.